 Energy Trust and Oregon Housing and Community Services (OHCS) have coordinated program planning and delivery since we were created in 2002.
 OHCS is one of the three administrators of the public purpose charge established by the Oregon Legislature in 1999.
 The department administers the portion of the charge allotted for low-income weatherization and bill payment assistance.

-OHCS administers energy and weatherization programs through local Community Action Agencies and other community service providers.
+OHCS administers energy and weatherization programs through local community action agencies and other community service providers.
 Visit OHCS for more information.

 Federal grants and loan programs are available through agencies like the U.S. Department of Energy or the U.S. Department of Agriculture.
 In addition, federal tax credits may be available for the installation of energy-efficient equipment and improvements and renewable energy systems.
-These tax credits are available to both businesses and homeowners, but are subject to change.